1.1 Scope and Applicability

 These Audit and Certification Regulations become effective with immediate effect after their publication and remain valid until a new version is issued and published.

-The current version of these regulations is available in English language at https://dqsglobal.com/intl/about/accreditation-and-notification/dqs-group-auditing-and-certification-rules or upon request from every DQS office.
+The current version of these regulations is available in English language at https://dqsglobal.com/intl/about/accreditation-and-notification/dqs-group-auditing-and-certification-rules or upon request from any DQS office.
 Should any discrepancy occur between a translated version and the English version of the document, the English version shall takes precedence.

 Where a Certificate is issued to the Client, DQS will provide the services using reasonable care and skill and in accordance with the Codes of Practice then in force of the relevant DQS Certification Body.
 A copy of such Codes of Practice, and any amendments to it as may be issued from time to time, will be made available by the DQS Certification Body to the Client upon commencement of the Services.